junaidpv/scan-manager/README.md

-# Tauri + SvelteKit
+# Scan Manager

-This template should help get you started developing with Tauri and SvelteKit in Vite.
+This is an application to manage scans of books and manuscripts.
+It is built using Tauri and SvelteKit.

 ## Recommended IDE Setup